-5.2 Qualifications for Membership.
-The Elder Board will establish the qualifications and administer the procedure for admission of Members to Redeemer Church, but at a minimum all members of the Church must meet the following requirements:

-- □ A personal commitment of faith in Jesus Christ for salvation; - Believer's baptism by immersion as a public profession of personal faith in Jesus Christ for salvation; - □ Completion of Redeemer's membership class and elder interview; and - □ A signed commitment to abide by Redeemer's Missional Partnership covenant.
+- 5.2 Qualifications for Membership.
+The Elder Board will establish the qualifications and administer the procedure for admission of Members (what we call "Missional Partners") to Redeemer Church, but at a minimum all Missional Partners must meet the following requirements: - A personal commitment of faith in Jesus Christ for salvation; - Believer's baptism by immersion as a public profession of personal faith in Jesus Christ for salvation; - Completion of Redeemer's membership class and elder interview; and - A signed commitment to abide by Redeemer's Missional Partnership covenant. - 5.3 Missional Partner Covenant.

-5.3 Membership Covenant.
 The effectiveness of joining together will be determined by the level of the commitment we make.
-In a society where so few make commitments and fewer still keep them, Redeemer Church is seeking a group of people who are determined to know the joy Christ intended for His body, the church.
-To this end members of Redeemer Church must be willing to live in submission to the doctrinal statement.
-Further, they must be willing to abide by the entire membership covenant as follows:

-- □ I have, by faith, become a follower of Jesus Christ, and I have been baptized as a visible way of demonstrating this commitment (Mark 8:34-37; Acts 2:37-38). - □ I will seek to grow in my relationship with God by prioritizing spiritual disciplines, such as bible reading and prayer (Romans 12:12; 1 Peter 1:23-2:3). - □ I will consistently attend the Sunday worship services of Redeemer Church (Hebrews 10:24-25). - □ I will find a place to serve within the church body (1 Peter 5:10-11; Ephesians 4:11-16). - □ I will encourage and spur on my fellow Missional Partners to love and good works and practice the "one another" commands of the New Testament (John 13:34; Colossians 3:12-17; Hebrews 10:24-25). - □ I will seek, by the Spirit's power, to boldly share the gospel of Jesus Christ (Acts 1:8; Matthew 28:18-20). - □ I will submit to the authority of God's Word and to the delegated authority that God has given to church leadership, outlined in His Word (2 Timothy 3:16-17; Hebrews 13:7,17). - □ I will, when personally offended, neither criticize other Missional Partners nor listen to any gossip concerning them.
-Instead, I will speak directly and lovingly only with those involved (Ephesians 4:29-32; Matthew 18:15-17; Galatians 5:1-2). - □ I will financially support the mission of Redeemer Church by giving cheerfully and sacrificially to Redeemer Church (1 Corinthians 16:1-2; 2 Corinthians 8:1-5, 9:6-11). - □ I will strive to be an active, consistently attending member of a Life Group (Acts 2:46-47; Ephesians 4:14-16; Romans 12:9-13).

-5.4 Termination and Dismissal of Membership.
-A person's membership status shall be removed for any of the following reasons: (a) by personal request of the Member; (b) the transfer of membership to another church; (c) death; or (d) termination of membership by the Elder Board as it deems necessary.
-The Elder Board may terminate a person's Church membership when, in the opinion of the Elder Board, the Member's life and conduct is not in accordance with the Membership Covenant or the Member's life/conduct negatively influences the Church or its testimony in the community.
-No period of prior notice shall be required for such termination.
+In a society where so few make commitments and still fewer keep them, Redeemer Church is seeking a group of people who are determined to know the joy Christ intended for His body, the church.
+To this end Missional Partners of Redeemer Church must be willing to live in submission to the Statement of Faith.
+Further, they must be willing to abide by the entire missional partner covenant as follows: - I have, by faith, become a follower of Jesus Christ, and I have been baptized as a visible way of demonstrating this commitment (Mark 8:34-37; Acts 2:37-38). - I will seek to grow in my relationship with God by prioritizing spiritual disciplines, such as bible reading and prayer (Romans 12:12; 1 Peter 1:23-2:3). - I will consistently attend the Sunday worship services of Redeemer Church (Hebrews 10:24-25). - I will find a place to serve within the church body (1 Peter 5:10-11; Ephesians 4:11-16). - I will encourage and spur on my fellow Missional Partners to love and good works and practice the "one another" commands of the New Testament (John 13:34; Colossians 3:12-17; Hebrews 10:24-25). - I will seek, by the Spirit's power, to boldly share the gospel of Jesus Christ (Acts 1:8; Matthew 28:18-20). - I will submit to the authority of God's Word and to the delegated authority that God has given to church leadership, outlined in His Word (2 Timothy 3:16-17; Hebrews 13:7,17). - I will, when personally offended, neither criticize other Missional Partners nor listen to any gossip concerning them.
+Instead, I will speak directly and lovingly only with those involved (Ephesians 4:29-32; Matthew 18:15-17; Galatians 5:1-2). - I will financially support the mission of Redeemer Church by giving cheerfully and sacrificially to Redeemer Church (1 Corinthians 16:1-2; 2 Corinthians 8:1-5, 9:6-11). - I will strive to be an active, consistently attending member of a Life Group (Acts 2:46-47; Ephesians 4:14-16; Romans 12:9-13). - 5.4 Termination and Dismissal of Membership.
+A person's status as a member/Missional Partner shall be removed for any of the following reasons: (a) by personal request of the Missional Partner; (b) the transfer of membership to another church; (c) death; or (d) termination of Missional Partner status by the Elder Board.
+The Elder Board may terminate a person's Church membership when, in the opinion of the Elder Board, the person's life and conduct is not in accordance with the Missional Partner Covenant and/or it negatively influences the Church or its testimony in the community.
+No period of prior notice is required for such termination.